KSP-KOS/KOS/doc/source/commands/flight/raw.rst

     trim instead is because KSP only looks at the trim when its part of the *pilot's* own control structure, not an autpilot's control structure.

+    *Warning*:
+    Setting this value can cause :ref:`:NEUTRAL <SHIP CONTROL NEUTRAL>` to return false negatives by confusing the system about where the "at rest" point of the controls are.

 .. _SHIP CONTROL PITCHTRIM:
 .. object:: SHIP:CONTROL:PITCHTRIM